The Teaser's Role in Sell-Side M&A

 The Teaser in Process Context

 Understanding where the teaser fits in the broader sell-side process helps you appreciate its purpose and limitations.
+The teaser represents just one step in a multi-stage process designed to progressively engage buyers while protecting the seller.

 Sell-Side Process Timeline

-5. Management presentations: Serious buyers meet with management to ask questions and assess the opportunity.
-Understanding what buyers want in management presentations helps contextualize what information the teaser introduces.
+Serious buyers meet with management to ask questions and assess the opportunity in detail

-7. Signing and closing: Final agreement execution and transaction completion.
+Final agreement execution and transaction completion

 From Teaser to NDA to CIM